A Review of Evidence-Based Practices and Optimal Treatment Models of Complex Trauma

 The Role of Diversity in Trauma Treatment: Overcoming Barriers and Empowering Ethnic Identity

-ID: 5852WEBTrauma treatment requires culturally compassionate and responsive clinical interventions.
+ID: 5852WEBFormer title: Differences and Diversity in the Experience, Effects and Treatment of Trauma.
+Trauma treatment requires culturally compassionate and responsive clinical interventions.
 Culture, race, ethnicity, gender, and other identities play a significant role in how trauma affects not only the individual but their treatment.
 Other factors such as mental illness and substance abuse will not only influence the outcome but are vital components in understanding the multifaceted issues such as intergenerational trauma.
 The purpose of this webinar is to explore how diversity plays a role in trauma, provides an overview of intergenerational trauma and the importance of incorporating cultural healing in treatment.
 This webinar will suffice social and cultural competence in the Trauma Certificate.
-[Required for Trauma Response & Crisis Intervention Certificate Program; previous title: Differences and Diversity in the Experience, Effects and Treatment of Trauma]
+[Required for Trauma Response & Crisis Intervention Certificate Program]

 Fee: $60.00